issalig/cpc/doc/cpcz80adventures.md

 Ready
 ```

 And what about running the BASIC program from asm?.
-You can look at the code now or wait until you know some things about jumblock and ROMs.
+You can look at the code now or wait until you know some things about jumblock and ROMs and go directly to the next section (### asm-from-BASIC)

 ```asm
 ;execute basic program from asm